 It’s best if speech-language disorders or delays are targeted as early as possible.
 It’s important to remember that every child’s speech and language development is unique and contacting a speech-language pathologist can help you determine any concerns.
 If you have any concerns please feel free to call or email us.
 One of our speech-language professionals would be happy to answer any of your questions.

-At Anderson Speech, our services cater to the needs of our clients.
-As a result, sessions can range in length, frequency and duration – depending on what works best for you.
+At Anderson Therapy Services, our services cater to the needs of our clients.
+As a result, sessions can range in length, frequency, and duration – depending on what works best for you.